-A water heater sacrificial anode rod is a metal rod and is generally screwed into the top of the tank.
-It’s job is to attract corrosive elements in your potable water.
-Over time the rods get “sacrificed” for the healthy survival of the heater’s tank and the result can lead to smelly water.
+A water heater sacrificial anode rod is a metal rod screwed into the top of the tank.
+Its job is to attract corrosive elements in your water.
+Over time the rods get “sacrificed” for the healthy survival of the tank, and the result can lead to water with a foul odor.

-Magnesium rods work better than aluminum/zinc anode rods but they generally don’t last as long.
-The rod is an essential component for protecting the tank from what is called galvanic corrosion – an electrochemical process in which one metal corrodes preferentially when it is in electrical contact with another, in the presence of an electrolyte.
+Magnesium rods work better than aluminum/zinc anode, but they generally don’t last as long.
+The rod is an essential component for protecting the tank from galvanic corrosion – an electrochemical process in which one metal corrodes preferentially when it is in electrical contact with another in the presence of an electrolyte.
 Learn More Here

-The rods can deteriorate in as short a period as 3 to 5 years, depending on many factors that include the hardness or softness of your drinking water.
+The rods can deteriorate in as little as 3 to 5 years, depending on many factors, including the hardness or softness of the water.

 Without a working anode rod, the water heater tank will be vulnerable to rust, corrosion, and other damaging effects of chemicals and minerals in the water supply.

 Here are my 10 signs you should replace your water heater anode rod.

 Number 1 – Having a healthy rod installed in the tank will extend the lifespan of your tank.
 It costs much less to replace an anode rod than an entire water heater.
 Inspect it often to save money buying a new appliance.

 Number 2 – Do you have water softeners?
 They can accelerate anode rod corrosion.
 You’ll want to check the rod more frequently if you have a water softener (about once a year).
 Ask your plumber about non-sacrificial, electrical anode replacements as an alternative to sacrificial anodes and help reduce limescale.

 Number 3 – Acidic water can accelerate anode rod corrosion.
 If you have acidic water, check your anode rod more frequently (about once a year).